- March 29, 2019

 By David Mutimer

 In 2010 Christopher Dornan argued that “Alone among G8 nations, Canada apparently has no great appetite for making war movies.”
-While that observation is …READ MORE
+While that observation is probably still apt, it is perhaps a little less true than it was …READ MORE